rafaqz/Rasters.jl/docs/src/index.md

 mean(A, dims=Ti)
 ```

-`broadcast` works lazily from disk, and is only applied when data is directly
+`broadcast` works lazily from disk when `lazy=true`, and is only applied when data
-indexed.
-Adding a dot to any function will use broadcast over a `Raster`.
+is directly indexed.
+Adding a dot to any function will use broadcast over a `Raster`
+just like an `Array`.

-### Broadcasting
+## Broadcasting

 For a disk-based array `A`, this will only be applied when indexing occurs or
 when we [`read`](@ref) the array.